Bearfade/Synergy_RPG/README.md

 This plugin is work for synergy.
 Maybe also work in hl2dm or css with NPCs in CS:S (extended).
 You should be noted that this plugin was created for Koreans.
-And there is no Config file.
+And there is no config file.

+Made By 김태훈(Bearfade).

 ## Road Map